lazycoffee/lc-lyric-parser/README.md

 }
 ```
 ### isPlaying
-If you want to know it weather playing.
+If you want to know whether it is playing.
 This property will tell you the status of playing.

 ## Licence
 MIT